St. John Vianney High School is dedicated to forming young men for spiritual, academic and personal excellence in the Catholic, Marianist tradition.

 - We have a student/teacher ratio of 13-to-1.

-- About 30 percent of students receive some form of tuition assistance.
+- More than 60 percent of students receive some form of tuition assistance.

 - Christian service is integral to the Vianney experience.
 Service opportunities abound, and all students log at least 100 service hours during their time with us.